davidde/notes/git.md

 Cherry picking in Git means to choose a commit from one branch and apply it onto another.
 This is in contrast with other ways such as [merge](#-git-merge-other_branch) and [rebase](#-git-rebase-other_branch), which normally apply many commits onto another branch.
+Cherry picking can also be used to restore deleted commits from the [reflog](#-git-reflog).
 -x: This generates a standard commit message with mention where it was cherry-picked from.
     This is good practice when cherry-picking from a public branch.